ReDI-School/js-berlin-2019-fall/slides/lesson7.md

 **BONUS**: instead of using the same secret number every time, create and use a function to generate the secret number for you.
 Hint: use [Math.random()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random)

-**BONUS BONUS**: count the number of guesses until player finds the secret number
+**BONUS BONUS**: count the number of guesses until the player finds the secret number

 **BONUS BONUS BONUS**: let the player choose the max number (instead of 100)